Fabiano2007/TicTacToe-Project/Informing.md

 ## Collecting Information

-<ul><li> The first thng both of us had to do was get into a group.
+<ul><li> The first thing both of us had to do was get into a group.
 After we got into a group togheter, we needed to decide what kind of project both of us want to do.
 We quickly got into an agreement, about wanting to do a TicTacToe game.
 TicTacToe is a very easy game, and since both of us had very less (or even no at all) programming experiences, it was the best thing to do.</li></ul>

 <hr>